 Click to watch a video of Dr. Brodsky on Hoarding.

 Without professional help, a crisis eventually develops.
 It can start with bed bugs, mice or rats.
-It can escalate to complaining neighbors, insurance inspectors who won't renew home insurance, and superintendants who are not allowed in for maintenance.
+It can escalate to complaining neighbors, insurance inspectors who won't renew home insurance, and superintendents who are not allowed in for maintenance.
 Eventually, there can be a fire or flood from a plumming problem that doesn't get fixed.
 Finally, the resident or a guest can fall and get injured, a neighbor can report elder, child, or animal abuse to legal authorities, and police, an ambulance, or fire fighters forcibly enter the home, the situation is discovered, and the resident evicted.

 You probably know a hoarder.
 It can be a neighbor, spouse, or an elderly parent.
 Are you a hoarder?
 Do you avoid inviting people to your home?
 Do you deny access to exterminators, plummers, electricians, landlords, superintendents, cable TV and delivery men?
 There's no need to suffer or feel embarrassed.
 There is highly effective treatment for hoarding, which is done in a sensitive non-threatening way.
 It is also covered by health insurance.

 Watch this TV interview with Dr. Brodsky about this devastating yet all-too-common condition.
 Email a question to Dr. Brodsky for a free consultation within 24 hours.
 If you feel ready to start, you can make an appointment online or call 212-726-2390.
-Sessions are available online or in-person.
+Sessions are available online or in-person nationwide.
 If a hoarder is resistent to therapy, then we can meet with impacted loved ones instead to help them find the best way to deal with it.